Spring Valley's Meredith earns MSAC top player honors

-SOUTH CHARLESTON, W.Va. — Spring Valley senior sharpshooter CJ Meredith was announced as the Mountain State Athletic Conference’s boys basketball player of the year Saturday during the MSAC Night of Champions at the South Charleston Community Center.
+SOUTH CHARLESTON — Spring Valley senior sharpshooter CJ Meredith was announced as the Mountain State Athletic Conference’s boys basketball player of the year Saturday during the MSAC Night of Champions at the South Charleston Community Center.

 Meredith, a 6-foot-6 shooting guard, leads the league in scoring at 25.8 points per game.